to Fulton Street — Transit Center,

 - Rob, Ground Zero tour guide

-Begin with a guided tour of Ground Zero, hearing firsthand stories from your guide and learning about the events of 9/11.
+Your guided tour of Ground Zero includes firsthand stories from your guide as you learn about the events of 9/11.

-Begin with a guided tour of Ground Zero, hearing firsthand stories from your guide and learning about the events of 9/11.
+Your guided tour of Ground Zero includes firsthand stories from your guide as you learn about the events of 9/11.

-Follow your guide to the 9/11 Memorial, where you’ll pause to pay your respects and learn about its many symbolic elements.
-One of the most famous of these, Michael Arad’s “Reflecting Absence” is the largest manmade waterfall in the country, pouring endlessly into the empty footprints of the Twin Towers and inscribed with the names of those who died in the attacks.
+At the 9/11 Memorial, pause to pay your respects and hear about its many symbolic elements.
+One of the most famous of these, Michael Arad’s “Reflecting Absence” is the largest manmade waterfall in the country, pouring endlessly into the empty footprints of the Twin Towers.

 After your tour of the 9/11 Memorial, continue for your self-guided visit to the 9/11 Museum, with its vast collection of artifacts and narratives.

 No place covers the events of Sept.
 11, 2001, as extensively as this museum.
 The 9/11 Museum includes firsthand accounts, artifacts, historical records, and more relating to the events of that tragic day.
 Before your museum visit, your guide will tell you about the exhibits to help you prepare.
-You’ll receive a timed entry ticket, included with this tour.
+You’ll receive a skip-the-line ticket that can save you an hour (or more) in line on busy days.
 We recommend allowing two hours to see everything.

 to Fulton Street — Transit Center,